 Some functions allow for an asynchronous call.
-This is achieved by setting the Timeout argument to nowait or to a (select or completion) handle.

-For instance, if calling the recv/3 function with Timeout set to nowait (recv(Sock, 0, nowait)) when there is actually nothing to read, it will return with either one of:
+This is achieved by setting the Timeout argument to nowait.
+For instance, if calling the recv/3 function with Timeout set to nowait (recv(Sock, 0, nowait)) when there is actually nothing to read, it will return with {select, SelectInfo} (SelectInfo contains the SelectHandle).
+When data eventually arrives a 'select' message will be sent to the caller: